el-grudge/data-engineering-zoomcamp/capstone_1/README.md

 ...

 ## Cloud
-The following cloud resources are provisioned / created using Terraform:
+The following cloud resources are provisioned using Terraform:
 - Mage.ai
 - BigQuery dataset

-Follow the instructions [here](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup) & [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/01-docker-terraform/1_terraform_gcp) for more details on how to create these resources with Terrform.
+See instructions in the Reproducibility section for details on how to deploy and run these resources.

 ## Data ingestion
 Data is ingested using a pipelines are created in Mage.ai.